LeoZorzoli/Flack/README.md

 # Project 2

 Hi!
-Im Leo Zorzoli and this is my web application for the Project 2: Flack for CS50 Web Programming with Python and JavaScript

-- My personal touch is that the user can change their name.
+Im Leo Zorzoli and this is my web application for the Project 2: Flack of CS50 Web Programming with Python and JavaScript My personal touch is that the user can change their name.

 - The application.py file have  the server settings
 - The helpers.py file define a function login required and extends to the application.py file